seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/disparate_impact_log_loss.png" | relative_url}}" class="img-fluid mt-4" style="width: 65%"  alt="Disparate impact log loss">
         <figcaption align="left"> <b>Figure 2</b> - The Three Plots of a Seldonian Experiment shown for the UCI German Credit dataset, enforcing a disparate impact fairness constraint with a threshold of 0.9.
+The constraint, $g$, at the top of the figure is written such that $g\leq0$ to conform with the <a href="{{ "/overview/#algorithm" | relative_url}}">Seldonian algorithm formalism</a>, and it is equivalent to the constraint that we used.
 Each panel shows the mean (point) and standard error (shaded region) of a quantity for several models: the Quasi-Seldonian model (QSA, blue), the two baseline models: 1) a random classifier (pink) that predicts the positive class with $p=0.5$ every time and 2) a logistic regression model without any constraints added (brown), and the Fairlearn model with four different values of epsilon, the ratio bound.
 (Left) the logistic loss of the models as a function of the number of training samples (determined from the data fraction array).
 (Middle) the fraction of trials at each data fraction that returned a solution.
 (Right) the fraction of trials that violated the safety constraint on the ground truth dataset.
 The black dashed line is set at the $\delta=0.05$ value that we set in our behavioral constraint. </figcaption>
     </figure>
 </div>